vabarbosa/veremin/README.md

 ## Using the app

-Connect and configure a MIDI synthesizer to your computer.
-If you do not have a MIDI synthesizer you can try a software synthesizer such as [SimpleSynth](http://notahat.com/simplesynth/).
+Before using the app, connect a MIDI synthesizer to your computer.
+If you do not have a MIDI synthesizer you can download and run a software synthesizer such as [SimpleSynth](http://notahat.com/simplesynth/).
 If no (hardware or software) synthesizer is detected the app defaults to using the Web Audio API to generate tones from the browser.

 You will need to view the app with Chrome and accept the prompt to allow access the web camera.
-Once accepted the PoseNet model gets loaded (it may take a few seconds).
+Once allowed, the PoseNet model gets loaded (it may take a few seconds).

 After the model is loaded, the video will load and include an overlay with skeleton and joints information detected by PoseNet.
 The overlay also include two adjacent boxes.
 When your wrists are within each of the boxes, you should here some tones.

-You can move your arm/hands around to generate different tones to send to the connected MIDI device.
+You can move your arm/hands up and down to generate different tones to send to the connected MIDI device.
+You can move your arms/hands left and right to adjust the volume of the tone.

 Click on **Open Controls** to open the control panel.
-In the control panel you are able to change MIDI device, view the raw MIDI values being sent, configurable PoseNet settings, and additional optionals to configure the for the video.
+In the control panel you are able to change MIDI device (if more than one is connected), view the raw MIDI values being sent, configurable PoseNet settings, and set additional optionals for the video.

 ## Links